nicolasluckie/Crackle/PRIVACY.md

 ## Third-Party Services

-**Umami Analytics** (https://umami.is) is used for anonymous analytics.
-Umami is:
+**Rybbit Analytics (Self-Hosted)** is used for anonymous, cookieless analytics.
+We self-host Rybbit on our own servers and do not send analytics data to Rybbit Cloud (rybbit.io).
+Rybbit is:
-- GDPR & CCPA compliant
+- GDPR & CCPA friendly
-- Cookie-free
+- Cookie-free by design
 - Privacy-focused
 - Open-source

-All data sent to Umami is aggregated and anonymized.
-No personal information is transmitted.
+Our configuration only uses basic web analytics and custom events relevant to gameplay and app navigation.
+We do not enable advanced features like session replay, user profiles, or any feature intended to identify individual users.

+All events we store are aggregated and do not contain personal information.
+For general information about the Rybbit software, see: https://www.rybbit.io/docs and their privacy page: https://www.rybbit.io/privacy (note: those pages describe the platform; our deployment is self-hosted and data remains on infrastructure we control).

+**Traffic Proxying (Cloudflare).** All application traffic and analytics events are proxied through Cloudflare to our servers.
+Cloudflare may process standard request metadata as part of providing network and security services.
+Crackle does not access or store IP addresses within the application logic.
+For details on Cloudflare’s data handling, see Cloudflare’s privacy policy.

 **Note:** Analytics can be disabled by the site administrator by not configuring the analytics environment variables during deployment.

 ## Data Retention

-Anonymous analytics data is retained by Umami according to their standard retention policies.
-Since no personal information is collected, there is no user-specific data to delete.
+Analytics data retention is determined by our self-hosted Rybbit deployment and is controlled by the site operator.
+We do not send analytics data to Rybbit Cloud.

+Crackle itself does not collect or store personal information, so there is no user-specific data to delete from Crackle.
+Questions about analytics retention and deletion for our self-hosted instance can be directed to the contact below.

 ## Your Choices

-- **Stop data collection**: Simply close the application or use an ad blocker to block analytics scripts
+- **Stop data collection**: Use an ad/script blocker to block analytics, or do not use the application
 - **No account required**: Crackle requires no registration, login, or personal information

 ## Security

 We implement industry-standard security practices to protect the application.
-Since no personal data is collected, there is no personal information at risk.
+Since no personal data is collected by Crackle, there is no personal information at risk within the application.

 ## Children's Privacy